Space Marine (Warhammer 40,000): Warhammer 40,000

 As far as non-hero infantry go, Space Marines are rather powerful and have a high point cost.
 A Space Marine Intercessor is worth 20 points, whereas a normal human soldier is worth only 4 points.
 Consequently, an army based on Space Marines will be relatively small compared to, say, a Tyranid army of equal strength.
 This means that a player can assemble a functional army for relatively little money and effort.
 In terms of playing style, a Space Marine army neither excels nor fails at any particular tactic, though certain Chapters do have variant rules (e.g. the Salamanders specialise in flamethrowers).
 Individual units are typically not strongly specialised and can roughly substitute in other roles, meaning most mistakes and setbacks are easy to compensate for.
-Their tough armour and generally unspecialised weaponry means that they do not have to be maneuvered as carefully as units of other armies (such as the powerful but frail Aeldari).
+Their tough armour and generally unspecialised weaponry means that they do not have to be manoeuvred as carefully as units of other armies (such as the powerful but frail Aeldari).
 These qualities make them ideal for beginners, and may help them succeed more often in their early gameplay stages.